-- KPI P2: Progress in early warning surveillance function.
+- KPI P1: Progress in laboratory testing modalities - KPI P2: Progress in early warning surveillance function

-Priority Area 4: Continued institutional Reform and strengthened Risk Management The Global Fund takes seriously any misuse of funding and has zero tolerance for corruption and misuse of funding and as highlighted in the MOPAN review, the Global Fund has strong processes in place to identify, assess and report on risks and reports to its Board on 22 types of risk (see point 6).
-All cases are referred to the OIG, which is also undertaking regular audits.
-If any misspending of fund is identified, the Fund pursues recoveries, so no donor money is lost to fraud or ineligible expenses.
-Additionally, action is taken to address underlying weaknesses so countries can prevent future risks.
+Priority Area 4: Continued institutional Reform and strengthened Risk Management

+The Global Fund takes seriously any misuse of funding and has zero tolerance for corruption and misuse of funding and as highlighted in the MOPAN review, the Global Fund has strong processes in place to identify, assess and report on risks and reports to its Board on 22 types of risk (see point 6).
+All cases are referred to the Office of the Inspector General - OIG, which is also undertaking regular audits.
+If any misspending of fund is identified, the Fund pursues recoveries, so that no donor money is lost to fraud or ineligible expenses.
+Additionally, action is taken to address underlying weaknesses so that countries can prevent future risks.

 The Global Fund has continued to improve its governance and organisational efficiency.
-Although the Fund has made immense progress in the reform of its governance, including grant management and the allocation of funds, some areas are still being improved to increase the efficiency of the Global Fund's investments.
+Although the Fund has made immense progress in the reform of its governance, including grant management and the allocation of funds, some areas such as are still being improved to increase the efficiency of the Global Fund's investments.

-Although there is currently, no dedicated KPI on risk management in the Global Fund's monitoring framework, risk management remains a focus area for Denmark.
+Although there is currently, no dedicated indicator (KPI) on risk management in the Global Fund's monitoring framework, risk management remains as a focus area for Denmark.

 From a Danish perspective, the Global Fund should continue its efforts to improve governance, resource mobilisation and to be innovative.
 The Global Fund needs to continue its evolvement and adjustment to a changed reality with new challenges.
-The Board is an example, as it is working in two blocks that underline a divide between implementers and donors that no longer reflects reality and the aspiration of the shared responsibility agenda.
+As an example is the Board, which is working in two blocks that underline a divide between implementers and donors that no longer reflects reality and the aspiration of the shared responsibility agenda.

-Denmark will follow the Global Fund's efforts in continued institutional reform and strengthened risk management through the annual OIG report, and more precisely the progress in Key Components of Risk Management Architecture.
+Denmark will follow the Global Fund's efforts in continued institutional reform and strengthened risk management through the Annual OIG report, and more precisely the progress in Key Components of Risk Management Architecture.